Chris Rice

 Chris Rice is a former American singer and songwriter who worked in the contemporary Christian music, contemporary folk, adult contemporary and adult album alternative genres.
 He became a recording artist in 1996 after signing a contract with Rocketown Records and releasing his debut album, Deep Enough to Dream.
 He released six albums between 1996 and 2007, before entering a 12-year hiatus.
-In 2019, he ended his hiatus and released a joint album with gospel artist Andrew Ripp.
+In 2019, he ended his hiatus and released a joint album with Andrew Ripp.

 In 2020, Rice was accused of sexually assaulting a minor between 1995 and 2003 while leading worship at youth camp retreats for a church.
 In 2022, an investigation from an independent establishment determined the allegations to be credible.
 He has not released a statement regarding the allegations and has not been active in music since then.

 Early life and education

 Chris Rice, a native of Clinton, Maryland, grew up as the second of four sons born to bookstore owners.
 His parents, and other adult mentors, influenced Rice's Christian faith and his early work with youth and college students.

 Having taken only three years of piano lessons as a child, Rice did not aspire to a career in either music or student work.
 But frequent invitations to speak and lead music at his church's youth group events led to more such invitations throughout his college years at the University of Maryland, Grace College in Winona Lake, Indiana, and Union University in Jackson, Tennessee.
 He holds a bachelor's degree in Psychology and Communication.
 While leading music and coaching high school soccer teams he began writing songs.
 What began as weekend and summer work with youth and college students soon turned into a full-time career during his twenties and thirties, and prompted Rice to write and perform mainly on the guitar.

 For those two decades, Rice spent his time as an itinerant speaker and songwriter/musician, playing for high school and college conferences and camps nationwide.
 This schedule prepared Chris for his career as a signed recording artist, touring the country with a full band.